Usability & UX

 Technical words are usually more accurate, but they often only make sense to technical users and are confusing and unhelpful to non-technical users.
 Examples of technical words that might show up in Qubes OS are:

-These are all terms that have at some point showed up in notification messages presented users.
-Each term is very accurate, but requires understanding virtualization
+These are all terms that have at some point showed up in users’ notification messages.
+Each term is very specific, but requires the user to understand virtualization to interpret.

 Large amounts of the global population have been using computers for one or two decades and have formed some mental models of how things work.
 Leveraging these mental models are a huge gain.